 Specimens, sampling, morphometrics

-Three different geometric morphometric datasets describing turtle plastron variation were assembled for this analysis: 1) specimens from eight distinct emydine species; 2) T. scripta specimens from the two main subspecies (T. scripta elegans and T. scripta scripta); and 3) E. marmorata specimens from across the species’ geographic range.
-The first two datasets are intended to serve as a test of whether machine learning techniques can differentiate species-level groupings of emydine turtles using plastron shape.
+Three different geometric morphometric datasets describing turtle plastron variation were assembled for this analysis: 1) specimens from seven distinct emydine species and a deirochelyine outgroup (C. picta); 2) T. scripta specimens from the two main subspecies (T. scripta elegans and T. scripta scripta); and 3) E. marmorata specimens from across the species’ geographic range.
+The first two datasets are intended to serve as a test of whether machine learning techniques can differentiate species-level groupings of emydid turtles using plastron shape.
 We expect that the first case represents a low complexity dataset because of the high level of plastron shape disparity that exists among these species , whereas the second dataset should be relatively higher in complexity and more analogous to the E. marmorata example.
-We predict that the E. marmorata dataset should be of the highest complexity and our greatest challenge given the finding that only very subtle differences existed between geographically-distinct populations .
+We predict that the E. marmorata dataset should be of the highest complexity and our greatest challenge given the previous finding that only very subtle differences existed between geographically-distinct populations .
 The first dataset we analyzed includes 578 total specimens from the following species: Chrysemys picta, Clemmys guttata, Emys blandigii, Emys orbicularis, Glyptemys insculpta, Glyptemys muhlenbergii, Terrapene coahuila, and Terrapene ornata.
 These specimens are a subset of those used in previous studies .

 The second dataset is a compilation of 101 specimens of two subspecies of T. scripta: 51 specimens of T. scripta scripta and 50 specimens of T. scripta elegans.
 These landmark data are new to this study.

 The final dataset is of 532 adult E. marmorata museum specimens, though not all specimens were able to be assigned a class for all schemes (Fig. [fig:map]).
 These specimens represent a subset of those included in previous studies .
-Because previous studies did not use vouchered specimens we were not able to directly sample the individuals in their studies.
+Because previous genetic studies did not use vouchered specimens we were not able to directly sample the individuals in their studies.
 Instead, our specimen classifications were based solely on the geographic information and not explicit assignment using molecular data.
 For each taxonomic hypothesis, specimens were assigned to one of the possible classes based on geographic occurrence data recorded in museum collections.
 In cases where precise latitude and longitude information were not available we estimated them from other locality information.
 Because the exact barriers between different biogeographic regions are unknown and unclear, we represented each hypothesis with multiple possible realizations representing the classification uncertainty for specimens present at the geographic boundaries.
 The taxonomic hypotheses and sub-hypotheses for E. marmorata used here are presented in Table [tab:hypotheses] and Fig. [fig:map].